 We chose Norton et al. (2007) for a direct replication for three reasons: its impact, mixed findings in the literature, and the lack of direct replications.
 Norton et al. (2007) conducted a series of studies examining whether manipulating the amount of information presented about others impacts perceived liking, and showed that those presented with higher numbers of pieces of information regarding others’ traits tended to report less liking towards them (i.e., the less is more effect).

-First, the article has undoubtedly had an impact on the literature, with 362 Google Scholar citations at the time of writing (July 2023).
+First, the article has had an impact on the literature, with 362 Google Scholar citations at the time of writing (July 2023).
 Second, previous studies collated mixed evidence as to how knowledge influences liking.
 Norton et al. 's (2007) findings, in fact, are inconsistent with well-established literature suggesting the opposite, which led to a debate between Reis et al. (2011) and Norton et al. (2011).
 Reis and colleagues discussed the nature of the relationship between familiarity and/or information and liking, using different paradigms.
 This led to an attempt by authors on both sides to integrate the findings into one unified paradigm (Finkel et al., 2015), though this paradigm still requires further empirical testing.

 Ullrich et al. (2013) also challenged the findings by Norton et al. (2007).
 Using the same materials and between-participants design as Norton et al. (2007), they found no support for more information being associated with decreased liking.
 There were, however, minor modifications to Norton et al. 's (2007) methodological approach, such as the use of a single-item measure of self-esteem and changes to the wording of instructions, that diminish the ability to directly compare their findings to the target article.
 To review or resolve these disagreements is beyond our intended scope, yet we consider it a necessary first step to revisit the findings to ensure they are reliable, consistent, and generalizable.